mellinoe/veldrid-docs/articles/intro.md

 # Introduction

 Veldrid is a low-level graphics library for .NET.
 It can be used to create high-performance 2D and 3D games, simulations, tools, and other graphical applications.
 Unlike most other .NET graphics libraries, Veldrid is designed to be portable, meaning it is not tied to any particular operating system or native graphics API.
-With Direct3D, Vulkan, and OpenGL backends, applications built with Veldrid can run on all desktop and mobile platforms without modification.
+With Direct3D, Vulkan, Metal, and OpenGL backends, applications built with Veldrid can run on all desktop and mobile platforms without modification.

 A basic understanding of graphics APIs and hardware is helpful for understanding and best utilizing Veldrid, which is designed in the vein current-gen graphics APIs like Vulkan, Direct3D 12, and Metal.
 As a low-level library, it is powerful and flexible, but verbose -- it is best used as the robust foundation of a high-performance game engine or application framework.